Agent Architecture

 Config Quick Reference

 Section titled “Config Semantics”languages: extension-based filter over detected agent call sites.
-Empty means no filter.eval_path_patterns: extra directories to scan for eval/trace harnesses in addition to defaults.governance_weightsandreliability_weights: normalized if non-zero; if a provided group sums to0, defaults are restored.require_loop_guards,require_tool_policy,require_eval_harness: when enabled, severity is escalated toCriticalif the mapped risk score is> 0.2.
+Empty means no filter.eval_path_patterns: extra directories to scan for eval/trace harnesses in addition to defaults.scoring.governance_weights,scoring.reliability_weights,scoring.coordination_weights: each group is normalized independently when sum is> 0; if a group sums to0, defaults are restored.scoring.safety_protocol_weights: normalized acrosstool_execution,mcp, anda2a; if all are0, defaults0.40/0.30/0.30are restored.require_loop_guards,require_tool_policy,require_eval_harness: when enabled, severity is escalated toCriticalif the mapped risk score is> 0.2.

 Policy Quick Start